-- 7.3.
-No employee or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council. - 7.4.
-The RFO will email the schedule of payments approved in 6.9 to two authorised signatories who will process the electronic payments as detailed, including the set-up of any new suppliers prior to payment. - 7.5.
-New supplier setups require only one authorised signatory.
-The Cllr authorising a new supplier payment is required to visually verify the system bank details before making payment. - 7.6.
-With the approval of the council in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments) may be made by variable direct debit, provided that the instructions are appropriately approved online.
-The approval of the use of each variable direct debit shall be reviewed by the council at least every two years. - 7.7.
-If thought appropriate by the council, regular payments of fixed sums may be made by standing order, provided that the instructions are appropriately approved online, evidence of this is retained and any payments are reported to council when made.
-The approval of the use of a banker's standing order shall be reviewed by the council at least every two years. - 7.8.
-Account details for suppliers may only be changed upon written notification by the supplier.
-These will be verified by the RFO and forwarded for amendment by an authorised signature.
-This is a potential area for fraud and the individuals involved should ensure that any change is genuine. - 7.9.
-Members and officers shall ensure that any computer used for the council's financial business has adequate security, with anti-virus, anti-spyware and firewall software installed and regularly updated. - 7.10.
-Remembered password facilities other than secure password stores requiring separate identity verification should not be used on any computer used for council banking.
+- 7.7.
+A full list of all payments made in a month shall be provided to the next council meeting {and appended to the minutes}. - 7.8.
+With the approval of the council in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments) may be made by variable direct debit, provided that the instructions are [signed/approved online] by [two authorised members].
+The approval of the use of each variable direct debit shall be reviewed by [the council] at least every two years. - 7.9.
+Payment may be made by BACS or CHAPS by resolution of [the council] provided that each payment is approved online by two authorised bank signatories, evidence is retained and any payments are reported to [the council] at the next meeting.
+The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years. - 7.10.
+If thought appropriate by the council, regular payments of fixed sums may be made by banker's standing order, provided that the instructions are signed or approved online by two members, evidence of this is retained and any payments are reported to council when made.
+The approval of the use of a banker's standing order shall be reviewed by the council at least every two years. - 7.11.
+Account details for suppliers may only be changed upon written notification by the supplier verified by the RFO / Clerk and a member.
+This is a potential area for fraud and the individuals involved should ensure that any change is genuine.
+Data held should be checked with suppliers every [two years]. - 7.12.
+Members and RFO / Clerk shall ensure that any computer used for the council's financial business has adequate security, with anti-virus, anti-spyware and firewall software installed and regularly updated. - 7.13.
+Remembered password facilities {other than secure password stores requiring separate identity verification} should not be used on any computer used for council banking.